Greene On Capri

 A copy of Shirley Hazzard’s memoir Greene on Capri, which captures Graham Greene’s time here in the Sixties and conveys what makes this Italian isle especially enchanting.
 SPA The spa treatments are spectacular, using refreshing all-natural products.
 Greene's house was called 'Il Rosaio'.
 Anacapri, not Capri town.
 Greene on Capri is an elegant read, written by Shirley Hazzard - her interesting recollections of a complicated man are eloquently shared, and evoke a particular time and place beautifully.
 Read more One person found this helpful.

-Greene on Capri
+CHAPTER ONE Greene on Capri

 A Memoir